 Organization Costs.
 During the initial offering period, part of your purchase price includes a per unit amount sufficient to reimburse us for some or all of the costs of creating your trust.
 These costs include the costs of preparing the registration statement and legal documents, legal fees, federal and state registration fees, the portfolio consulting fee, if applicable, and the initial fees and expenses of the trustee.
 Your trust will sell securities to reimburse us for these costs at the end of the initial offering period or after six months, at the discretion of the sponsor.
-The estimated organization costs shown under the "Investment Summary - Fees and Expenses" section are based upon an estimated trust size.
-Because certain of the organization costs are fixed amounts, if the trust does not reach such estimated size, the actual amount of organization costs may exceed the estimated amounts.
+The estimated organization costs shown under the "Investment Summary - Fees and Expenses" section for each trust are based upon an estimated trust size.
+Because certain of the organization costs are fixed amounts, if a trust does not reach such estimated size, the actual amount of organization costs may exceed the estimated amounts.
 However, the sponsor has agreed to cap the organization costs so that you will not pay more than 0.80% of the public offering price (\$8.00 per 100 units) in organization costs.

 Transactional Sales Fee.
 You pay a fee when you buy units.
 We refer to this fee as the "transactional sales fee."
-The transactional sales fee for the trust typically has only a deferred component of 1.35% of the Public Offering Price, based on a \$10 unit.
+The transactional sales fee for a trust typically has only a deferred component of 1.35% of the Public Offering Price for the Dow 50 Trust and 2.25% of the Public Offering Price for the Quality High Dividend Trust, based on a \$10 unit.
 This percentage amount of the transactional sales fee is based on the unit price on the Inception Date.
 Because the transactional sales fee equals the difference between the maximum sales fee and the C&D Fee, the percentage and dollar amount of the transactional sales fee will vary as the unit price varies.